-This research guide gives information on the Laguna Madre and our relationship with it.
+This research guide gives information on the Laguna Madre and our relationship with this ecosystem.
 The purpose of this research guide is to offer students historical context though access to primary and secondary source materials at UTRGV University Library, including Special Collections & Archives, as well as highlighting other resources available externally.

 The Laguna Madre is a unique ecosystem that is one of the six hypersaline lagoons in the world.
 The Laguna Madre is also an estuary, “a partially enclosed coastal body of brackish water with one or more rivers or streams flowing into it, and with a free connection to the open sea,” to the Rio Grande River.
 Many species of flora and fauna call the Laguna Madre their home, but human activity over the years has had a major impact.
 The water portion is a delicate ecosystem that spans 280,910 acres, yet it is less than a meter deep in most places.
 The Laguna Madre, and by extension South Padre Island, is a natural barrier between mainland Texas and the Gulf of Mexico.
 There are different sections of the Laguna Madre that play a role and contribute to wildlife.